 Our scientists research and deliver cutting-edge and timely analysis of farm management, agricultural marketing, and ag finance information useful to Southern agriculture.

-The Experimental Laboratory allows scientists to apply replicable analyses designed to empirically test the predicitions of economic theories and identify various human behaviors.
+The Experimental Laboratory allows scientists to apply replicable analyses designed to empirically test the predictions of economic theories and identify various human behaviors.
 Also, it allows scientists to test the impacts of various conditions yet to occur in the real world or those for which sufficient secondary data cannot be identified.
 Visit the Experimental Economics website to read more.